 Orders parade out of the kitchen.
 Coffee mugs are refilled.
 Homemade brown bread is sliced thickly for toast or sandwiches.
 Summer requires twice-a-day baking to keep up with demand.
 The scene is homey and multi-dimensional–from the diversity of people stepping through the front door to the din of kitchen music, mingled conversations and laughter, and the clatter of clearing plates as another table empties and fills.
 It always feels just right.
 You are glad to be hungry and in Allenspark.

 What sustains 70 years of successful continuity in a community of just over 500 people?
 Rocky, and the female owners before her, perfected a simple yet timeless formula.
 Starting with an old-fashioned hard work ethic, they stay passionate about what they do and consistently do it very well.
 Quality is always high, service friendly, and customer relationships strong.
 And then, just maybe, a little hint of cinnamon in the coffee doesn’t hurt either.

-I hope you have your own gem of a hometown café–a place with honest food, ambience, and feeling of community–where you seek to be nurtured over and over again.
+I hope you have your own gem of a hometown cafe–a place with honest food, ambience, and feeling of community–where you go to be nurtured over and over again.

 15 thoughts on “A Mountain Gem for 70 Years”